 Disclaimer: Pandas do not have a monopoly on alienation.
 Every type, depending on the context, has probably felt a minor twinge of persecution in their life.
 Unfortunately, that is also the primary reason why many individuals tend to mistype themselves as Pandas—somewhere, a Panda is reading this thinking, “wait, someone wants to be me?”
 The same things that can riddle a Panda with doubt—their “underdog” status, humble romanticism, and pragmatic idealism—turn non-Pandas green with temperament envy.

 At first glance, a Baboon’s neurotic zaniness might seem like showmanship, and thus lead observers to mistake them for a Peacock.
-It is only upon deeper inspection that one finds their motivations to be entirely similar to their other Idealist brethren, and what was first perceived to be an uncontrollable excitability of the body is more an exuberant enthusiasm of the spirit.
+It is only upon deeper inspection that one finds their motivations to be entirely similar to their other Shaman brethren, and what was first perceived to be an uncontrollable excitability of the body is more an exuberant enthusiasm of the spirit.

 The Humpback Whale